AngleProtocol/angle-docs/guides/app-guides/agEUR/borrow.md

 ## Claiming your rewards

-As mentioned previously, staked tokens accumulating external rewards can be used as collateral in an Angle vault.
+Staked tokens accumulating external rewards can be used as collateral in an Angle vault.
 You can **claim all your vaults collateral rewards** directly **from the Angle App** in just one transaction.
 To do so, click on the `Claim` button at the right of the highlighted card below.

 ![CLaim vaults rewards](../../../.gitbook/assets/claim-vault-rewards.png)